No Hot Ashes

 Since 2014 No Hot Ashes have supported Aerosmith, Foreigner, UFO, and Scorpions to name a few and had a UK tour with FM and Romeos Daughter.
 They have also played, and been very well received, at major festivals like Hard Rock Hell AOR, Download (Donington), London Calling, Ramblin’ Man, Steelhouse, Rockingham, and Frontiers Records Festival in Milan.

-The band are currently preparing to hit the road in support of their eagerly anticipated debut album called ‘NHA’.
-The album is due out on 1st December 2017 on Frontiers Records.
+The band are currently preparing to hit the road in support of their eagerly anticipated debut album called ‘NHA’ with shows already planned for late spring and summer 2018.

 Unfortunately for the band the pleasure of releasing the album is tinged with great sadness as founding member, bass player and friend, Paul Boyd tragically lost his brave battle with cancer in January 2017.
 Paul appears on the album and the band are respectfully dedicating it to Paul’s memory.

 Paul Boyd - Bass